 Washington DC Carolina Club

 Our first annual Scholarship Dinner, held in Novemer 2013.
-Our guest speaker was Woody Durham and we raised $7600 through sponsorships.
+Our guest poster and speaker was Woody Durham and we raised $7600 through sponsorships.
 All proceeds went towards our donation to the UNC scholarship fund.

 This was our first attempt at creating and implementing such an event.
 The response and attendance from our local alumni was very positive and we look forward to holding similar events in the future.